creekorful/bathyscaphe/README.md

 this will rebuild all crawler images using local changes.
 After that just run start.sh again to have the updated version running.

+# Architecture

+The architecture details are available [here](docs/architecture.svg).